Ulysseassoo/Ulysseassoo/README.md

 <br>

-## Technologies That I Use !! ⚡
+## Technologies that I actually use ! 🔥

-Below is an overview of the tools and technologies I usually utilize for personal projects or in a professional context, hoping that this list will grow with time 😉.
+Below is an overview of the tools and technologies I usually use for my personal projects.
+This list will grow with time as I learn more technologies.
+Hopefully 😄 !

 ### Front-End Languages